PokemonAutomation/ComputerControl/Wiki/Developer/Button.md

 Our software that runs on the micro-controller uses a buffer to hold incoming button commands.
 The `pbf` function has to wait only when the buffer on the micro-controller is full.
 It will wait until the micro-controller finishes executing the oldest command in the buffer so that the buffer has space to receive the new command.

-For example, if the micro-controller buffer is empty and a program sends a command of holding button A for two seconds and releasing it for one second, the program will not wait for three full seconds during exeuction of `pbf_press_button()`.
+For example, if the micro-controller buffer is empty and a program sends a command of holding button A for 200 ticks and releasing it for 100 ticks, the program will not wait for 300 ticks during exeuction of `pbf_press_button()`.
 The function quickly returns and the program begins executing the next line of code.
-At the same time, the micro-controller will spend three full seconds to execute the button command.
-It will send button A pressing to the Switch for two seconds, then release it and wait for one second.
+At the same time, the micro-controller will start spending 300 ticks to execute the button command.
+It will keep pressing button A to the Switch for 200 ticks, then release it and wait for 100 ticks.

 This is like the case of asynchronous IO processing in some software systems.